ho-ssain/game-shop/README.md

 #

-## Building an exciting Game Shop Dashboard with React.js, starting from scratch.
+## Building an exciting Game Shop Dashboard with React.js, starting from scratch